pdagger/Springboard_Data_Science/Capstone_Project_2/Project_2_milestone_report.md

 The curated data is obtained directly from [Kaggle.com](https://www.kaggle.com/paultimothymooney/breast-histopathology-images/data).
 The data contains only whole slides images divided by patient.
 Each whole slide image is segmented in patches of 50x50 pixels.
 Each of the patches corresponds either to an IDC region or a cancer free region.
 Each image patch class is contained in its file name.
 The presence of IDC is indicated by a 1 while 0 corresponds to an IDC free area.

 ## Data Wrangling:
 The data corresponds to histopathology slides from patients presenting IDC.
 There is a total of 279 patients.
 Each slide contains cancerous and non-cancerous regions.
-Each image slide has been previously segemented in separated images of 50x50 pixels.
-The small size of these regions allows to classify them as being only IDC images or healthy tissue images.
+Each image slide has been previously segemented in separated color images of 50x50x3 (the third dimension corresponding to RGB color coding).The small size of these regions allows to classify them as being only IDC images or healthy tissue images.

 As mentioned before, the class type for each 50x50 pixel image is indicated in its file name.
 The file name consists of three parts: a four digit number identifying the patient, a set of (x, y) coordinates corresponding to the region position in the whole slide, and finally the category class.
 The class can be eithert 0 or 1.
 0 represents health tissue or absence of cancer while 1 correponds to regions were IDC was found.